howaskew/Explore-OpenActive-data-with-R-code/README.md

 opp = filter(data$items, state == "updated") %>% slice_head()
 glimpse(opp)

-#Thinking of the 'who, what, where, when' questions:
+#Thinking of the "who, what, where, when" questions:

 #Who?
 opp$data.organizer.name

-#The 'What' is usually contained in data.activity:
+#The "What" is usually contained in data.activity:
 glimpse(opp$data.activity)

 #This shows the relevant concepts chosen from a controlled vocabulary.
 #What?
 opp$data.activity[[1]]$prefLabel

-#We can see 'where' in the data.location fields:
+#We can see "where" in the data.location fields:
 glimpse(select(opp,contains("data.location")))

 #With geospatial coordinates, we can plot the location on a map, using leaflet: